 3035 - Technical Communication & Design Course Descriptions

 The following list is alphabetical, by instructor last name.
-The course offerings below are for the Spring 2015 semester.
+The course offerings below are for the Fall 2016 semester.
 Check the current Course Schedule.

 - TECHNICAL COMMUNICATION & DESIGN, Dr. Seth Myers

 The dominant perspective of this class is that the processes of writing and design are indistinguishable.
 In other words, this class will make the argument that creating good, well-functioning, human centered design comes as the result of a process that can also create effective texts.
 We will also make the argument that text is always designed, even if it’s with the rather boring convention of, say, this syllabus.
 And that means that all texts and design products are also fundamentally collaborative and rhetorical.

 Linking writing and design means that an effective document always goes through some process.
 The idea that great texts—the great American novel, poems, sets of instructions, anything—are ever created sui generis from some genius’s mind is dead wrong.
 Formal documents always go through some process of invention, composition, and revision.
 Of course, this process can be more or less formal, more or less mental, and more or less linear.
 The process that I’ll ask you to try on will be a weak approximation of the mysterious creation of text, but will include the research, multiple drafts, peer review, individual revision, usability testing, editing, and reflecting continually and recursively.

 - TECHNICAL COMMUNICATION & DESIGN, Dr. Matthew Henningsen